A list of Exchanges that will be used to create the Client's execution pipeline.

 It's recommended to only pass a polyfill, if any of the environments you're running the Client in don't support the Fetch API natively.

-Hint: If you're using the "Incremental Delivery" multipart spec, for instance with @defer
+Hint: If you're using the "Incremental Delivery" multipart spec, for instance with @defer directives,

-function, or must ensure that your polyfill supports streamed
+you're better off using the native fetch function, or must ensure that your polyfill supports streamed

 results.
 However, a "Streaming requests unsupported" error will be thrown, to let you know that your fetch